awslabs/amazon-s3-find-and-forget/docs/UPGRADE_GUIDE.md

    configured when installing the solution).
 5. If you relied on the removed `DeletionQueueItems` parameter to inspect the Job's queue, you'll need to migrate to fetching the S3 Manifests.
+6. The deletion queue items are not visible in the UI anymore in the job details page and in the job JSON export.

 ## Migrating from <=v0.8 to 0.9